oliver-zehentleitner/Taubenschlag/README.md

 The bot finds new tweets that match to a predefined [ruleset](https://github.com/oliver-zehentleitner/Taubenschlag/blob/master/conf.d/rt-level-rule-set.cfg_template) and retweets them on behalf the joined users.

 ### Features:
-- Top 10 Leaderboard (most retweets)
+- Top 10 User Leaderboard (most retweets)
 - Backup via ssh (scp to a remote server on every new user account)
 - Send commands via Direct Message to the bot
     - get-bot-info